 When you are developing your personal brand, remember that this is ideally something you will maintain for years to come, as part of your entrepreneurship and business.
 If you find your “self” repugnant, eventually your audience will as well.
 Be just as proud of your personal brand as you are of yourself, and you are likely to be following the right path.

-Developing a strong personal brand will help you create a solid business, find backers and supporters for entrepreneurship, and facilitate developing strong income streams down the road.
+Developing a strong personal brand will help you create a solid business, find backers and supporters for entrepreneurship, and facilitate the development of strong income streams down the road.

 Market yourself as an expert